 Drop-down menus, menu pages, fat footers, and “sticky” buy buttons can help.
 But, ultimately, you will want to test your navigation and organize it strategically; this is where heat-mapping and other advanced analytics methods really come in handy.

 One of the most disappointing experiences an online shopper can have, second to a disappointing product, is no product delivery.
 And, disappointing your customers is an expensive mistake to fix.
 By displaying stock information on your products, your shoppers know what to expect (and might even buy more if they see an item is running low).

 For example, you may only have three of a specific item in stock.
 If users can’t see that on the front end, and four customers try to make a purchase at the same time, one of them will miss out.
 Then, they’ll either reach out to customer service, utilizing your internal resources, or they’ll move away to your competitor and never return.
 So, display your product stock levels to keep expectations realistic.

-One of the best ways for new shoppers to find you is through a Google search.
-And, if you haven’t given any thought or attention to your content and search engine optimization (SEO) strategy, that will never happen to start with.
+One of the best ways for your target audience to find your store is through a Google search.
+And, if you haven’t given any thought or attention to your store’s search engine optimization (SEO) strategy, that will never happen.
 So, keep SEO at the front of your mind when creating your store and conceiving your marketing strategy.

-In a previous Shopify SEO guide, Romain Lapeyer covers this topic thoroughly.
-You need to create a list of keywords you want to rank for then implement a comprehensive strategy to generate new search traffic to your online store; this will improve your conversions.
+In our Shopify SEO guide, Gorgias CEO Romain Lapeyre covers this topic thoroughly.
+You need to create a list of keywords you want to rank for and then implement a comprehensive strategy to generate new search traffic to your online store.
+This will improve your conversions.